Hubas-prog/BC-MFA/README.md

 # Description

 The folowing function performs a specific supervised analysis.
-It performs a Multiple Factor Analysis by using the dudi.pca function of package ade4.
+It performs a Multiple Factor Analysis (MFA) as described by Escofier and Pages [1] by using the dudi.pca function of package ade4.
 The generated objects of class pca and dudi. are then used to perform a Between Class Analysis.
 The final result is a supervised MFA called BC-MFA

 # Usage